Letting go of the old

 Time to clean

 It is time to clear out the cupboards of the Winter food.
 Maybe you are considering a gentle detox?
 I recommend you seek advice from a nutritionist.
-They know more about how the body works and what is best for you.
+They know more about the body’s work and what is best for you.
 Felicia Jones is a qualified nutritionist.
 A lady I take advice from when looking to make dietary changes.

 Water is another way to clean out our body’s system.
 You will feel cleaner and hydrated; your skin will look clearer and brighter, and you will have more energy.
 So often, when we are snacking on junk food like crisps and chocolate thinking that we are HUNGRY, we are, in fact, constantly dehydrated.
 Drinking water can reduce those times when we search the cupboards for hidden snacks.
 You know the ones that after they have gone, you still feel hungry and wish that you had not had.